Meet Holly Graves, M.D., a vascular surgeon at the Inspira Vascular Institute, and learn more about her unique focus on vein work.

 If you ask Dr. Holly Graves, she'll tell you that vein diseases have gone undiagnosed for far too long.
 That is why when it comes to vein work, she's a firm believer in acting quickly and taking a cross-disciplinary approach to healing her patients.

 “Many of my patients have had discolored ankles and leg swelling for 20 years, but never got a diagnosis.
 Yet when they stepped into my office, not only was I able to immediately diagnose their condition, but also give them the treatment they needed quickly,” said Dr. Graves.
-Oftentimes, treating vascular conditions is multifactorial, requiring the combined efforts of primary care providers to make the referral plus specialists like podiatrists, lymphedema, and wound care experts; however, Dr. Graves sees this as less of a challenge and more as an opportunity to provide high-quality care to patients in need of relief.
+Oftentimes, treating vascular conditions is multifactorial, requiring the combined efforts of primary care providers to make the referral plus specialists like podiatrists, lymphedema, and wound care providers; however, Dr. Graves sees this as less of a challenge and more as an opportunity to provide high-quality care to patients in need of relief.

 “As a member provider of Inspira’s Vascular Institute, every technician has my cell phone number in case they have a question.
 They actually won’t let the patient leave until I have a plan and approve their discharge or direct the patient to the emergency room,” said Dr. Graves.
 “Really, it’s great coordination of care.”